First published 07.06.2018; last updated 08.01.2023

 The Merchants Arms, 5 Merchants Road, Hotwells, BS8 4PZ – a small, basic 19th century beerhouse with partitions, pork pies and soft light through etched windows.
 Check whether Bristol City are playing at home, though, because it’s tiny and gets busy on matchdays.

 The Orchard, 12 Hanover Place, Spike Island, BS1 6XT – a genuine backstreet pub hidden away behind the SS Great Britain.
 It specialises in cider (hence the name) but also has decent beer and a vast range of good value bar snacks.
-The photo above is from a few years back; it’s been under new management for a while and looks a bit different, but no less pubby.
+The photo above is from a few years back.
+In 2023, if anything, it’s even more ‘pubby’.

 The Open Arms, 24 St Michael’s Hill, Kingsdown, BS2 8DX – formerly The Colston Arms.
 A multi-room pub, one bare, one fancy, with a great pint of Butcombe and a varied crowd heavily seasoned with medical types.